-- 1. Enter the appropriate MAC Address into the MAC Address field.
+1. Enter the appropriate MAC Address into the MAC Address field.
 The format of the MAC Address is XX-XX-XX-XX-XX (X is any hexadecimal digit).
+For example: 00-0A-EB-B0-00-0B.

-For example: 00-0A-EB-00-07-8A. - 2.
-Enter a simple description of the wireless station in the Description field.
+- 2. Give a simple description for the wireless station in the Description field.
 For example: Wireless station A. - 3.
-Status Select Enabled or Disabled for this entry on the Status drop-down list.

-4. Click the Save button to save this entry.
+Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
+Click the Save button to save this entry.

-- 1. Click the Modify in the entry you want to modify.
+- Click the Modify in the entry you want to modify.
 If you want to delete the entry, click the Delete.

 - 2. Modify the information.

-- Click the Save button.
+- 3. Click the Save button.

-Click the Enable All button to make all entries enabled.
+Click the Enable All button to make all entries enabled